 Why don't I see it?

-It may be that you're using a build of PowerPoint that hasn't received these new features yet.
+If you're a business or enterprise user and still don't see modern comments, it may be that you're using a build of PowerPoint that hasn't received these new features yet.

 Also, these new comments will only be available to customers using current versions of PowerPoint including PowerPoint for Microsoft 365, PowerPoint for Android, PowerPoint for iOS and PowerPoint for the web.
-Customers using a channel that gets feature updates less often, like Semi-Annual Enterprise Channel, won't see the feature for a few more months.

 If you're using older versions of PowerPoint you won't be able to read or create modern comments.
-If you receive a file that has modern comments in it, and you have PowerPoint 2010, PowerPoint 2013, PowerPoint 2016, or PowerPoint 2019, you'll get a notification prompting you to open it in PowerPoint for the web to review the modern comments.
+If you receive a file that has modern comments in it, and you have PowerPoint 2010, PowerPoint 2013, PowerPoint 2016, or PowerPoint 2019, you'll get a notification prompting you to open it in PowerPoint for the web to review modern comments.

-If you're using a work or school account it's possible that your IT administrator hasn't enabled the modern comments for you.
+If you're using a work or school account, it's possible that your IT administrator hasn't enabled the modern comments for you.
 You may want to reach out to them and ask them if they can turn it on.